citp/privacy-policy-historical/u/uk/ukp/ukpandi.com.md

 g.
 Under no circumstances will we hold payment details such as your card number, expiry date and security code.
 Where payments are handled through an accredited payment bureau, you should visit their website to view their privacy policy.

 h.
 In order to effectively process credit or debit card transactions it may be necessary for the bank or card processing agency to verify your personal information for authorisation with an entity outside the EEA.
 Such information will not be transferred out of the EEA for any other purpose.

+## 5\.
+Cookies

 a.
 Cookies may be used by the Website to allow us to recognise you and your preferred settings e.g. to store your ID and password for future sessions.
 This saves you from re-entering information on return visits to the Website.
 You have the option not to use this feature, in which event no cookies will be retained on your computer.